Compositionally Safe Construction of Autonomous Driving Systems

-Note that the ego vehicle deals with merging vistas when its route merges into a higher-priority road or when it changes lanes.
+Note that the ego vehicle deals with merging configurations when its route merges into a higher-priority road or when it changes lanes.
 In particular, overtaking involves two successive merging operations: one consists of moving from the initial lane to an adjacent lane, the other of returning to the initial lane after a phase of driving in a straight line to ensure that it is far enough away from the overtaken vehicle.

-\mytextcircled{3} \textbf{Crossing vistas} describe situations where the route of the ego vehicle crosses a main road.
-They are of the form $vs \eqdef \langle q_e, q_F, q_A \rangle$ such that there exists a crossing position $p$ satisfying
+\mytextcircled{3} \textbf{Crossing configurations} describe situations where the route of the ego vehicle crosses a main road.
+They are of the form $\cfg \eqdef \langle q_e, q_F, q_A \rangle$ such that there exists a crossing position $p$ satisfying

 for all arriving vehicles $a \in A$.
 We assume that $f_1$ is a signal such as a traffic light or a stop sign located before $p$ and protecting a critical distance $\cd{f_1}$, that is, the length of $s_e$ in the intersection.
-A simplified crossing vista $svs \eqdef \langle q_e, q_{F'}, q_A \rangle$ is such that $\langle q_e, q_{F'}, \emptyset \rangle$ is a simplified road vista.
-We can define sub-types of crossing vistas.
+A simplified crossing configuration $\scfg \eqdef \langle q_e, q_{F'}, q_A \rangle$ is such that $\langle q_e, q_{F'}, \emptyset \rangle$ is a simplified road configuration.
+We can define sub-types of crossing configurations.
 One is when $f_1$ is a traffic light, another when $f_1$ is a yield or a stop sign.